 - Use corner adaptors for neat corner fit

-- Available by the linear metre or in Extra Value 10m roll.
+- Available by the linear metre or in Extra Value 10m rolls.

 How to Insulate the Greenhouse

 It’s a great idea to line the inside of your greenhouse during the winter – it’s economical, quick, will frost-proof the structure and can extend the growing season for up to 6 weeks.
-Working out how much bubble insulation (product code GHE-015) you need and just how to fit it can be a problem, so the chart below will give a rough guide to what you’ll need and how to fit it!
+Working out how much bubble insulation you need and just how to fit it can be a problem, so the chart below will give a rough guide to what you’ll need and how to fit it!